bansal-dhruv/python-code/README.md

 2. Tilt your neck towards right for right click.
 3. Tilt your neck towards left for Left click.
 4. Close eye for activating Scroll mode which remain activated for 10 seconds.
-5. Move your Head in direction of required movement.
+5. Move your Head in direction of required movement .
 ```
 ## Sample ;)
 <img src="Sample/example.gif">

 ## Push request are welcome